darksidemilk/FogApi/README.md

 The versioning of this module follows this pattern

-`{Year|Quarter Number}.{Major Version}.{Minor Version}.{Build/Revision #}`
+`{Year|Month}.{Major Version}.{Minor Version}.{Build/Revision #}`

-## Year/Quarter
+## Year/Month

-This versioning shows you first the Year and Quarter the module was published, giving you an idea of when it was last updated.
+This versioning shows you first the Year and month this version of the module was published, giving you an idea of when it was last updated.

 ## Major

 The Major version follows the typical major versioning where any major changes will increment this version number, especially possible breaking changes or structural changes, etc.

-## Minor
+## Minor/Revision

-Any time I publish a new version that isn't a major change I intend to mainly use this unless it's a quick fix or something
+Any time I publish a new version that isn't a major change I'll increment the revision.
+This may also be incremented for each build test and increment by more than one for each published version

-## Build/Revision

-This will be used internally on git commits and occasionally in published versions.
-Most published versions won't have a number here unless there's just a quick revision needed.
-Typically this is incremented by 100 for every build and by 1 for every committed revision into the repo.

 # Installation